-Hurricane Irma Melbourne: Projected Path & Forecast
+Hurricane Irma Melbourne: Path & Forecast for Sept.
+7

 Track the path of Hurricane Irma here.
 See updated radar for Melbourne here.
 Get infrared satellite maps here.
 See an hourly forecast here.

-For September 5: “Isolated lightning storms are forecast to develop near the coast as the Atlantic sea breeze pushes inland early this afternoon.
-Storm coverage will increase over the interior counties from mid to late afternoon as the sea breeze begins to interact with other boundaries.
-A few storms could become strong with winds gusts of 40 to 50 mph, frequent cloud to ground lightning strikes, and very heavy rainfall the primary weather hazards.
-Locally heavy rain in slow moving storms will be possible this afternoon, especially across the inland counties.
-Rainfall amounts between 2 and 3 inches in a short time period will produce ponding of water on roadways and flooding in poor drainage areas.
-A long period swell will maintain a moderate risk for dangerous rip currents at area beaches today.
-Check with local beach patrol before entering the water and never swim alone!”
+“DAYS TWO THROUGH SEVEN…FRIDAY THROUGH WEDNESDAY.
+Shower and thunderstorm chances will remain above normal through

+late week as the weak cool front stalls and becomes diffuse over east central Florida.
+While forecast for this weekend still remains somewhat uncertain, the threat for impacts from Major Hurricane Irma continues to increase, with the possibility that these impacts could be significant.

-The outlook continues: “DAYS TWO THROUGH SEVEN…WEDNESDAY THROUGH MONDAY.
-Shower and thunderstorm chances will increase to above normal from Wednesday onward as an early season cool front sags into north Florida and stalls.
-The forecast for this weekend remains somewhat uncertain as Major Hurricane Irma moves into the Florida Straits and makes its closest approach to central Florida, probably around Sunday.
-While it is still too early to be specific about any direct impacts that Irma will have on east central Florida, there is an increasing likelihood of as least some impact from the system.
-Increasing rain chances and increasingly windy conditions are likely this weekend, and boating and surf conditions are expected to become increasingly hazardous by late week, and dangerous by this weekend.”
+Major Hurricane Irma is forecast to move west-northwest into the eastern Florida Straits on Saturday, then turn north and make its closest approach to central Florida, through Sunday night or early Monday.
+While it is still too early to be specific about direct impacts that Irma will have on east central Florida, deteriorating weather conditions, with increasing winds and widespread rain and squalls, are likely, and boating and surf conditions are expected to

 The storm remains unpredictable.